donnay/good-coriander/content/pages/posts/Measuring-maturity.md

       value: Measuring the current level of maturity
     - name: 'twitter:description'
       value: >-
 	    For any process that can be measured, it is essential to establish what is the desired future state.
 By agreeing upon, and establishing a goal the measurement of the status quo against that goal is enabled.
     - name: 'twitter:image'
       value: images/1.jpg
       relativeUrl: true
 layout: post
-subtitle: CMMI and Beyond
+excerpt: >-
-excerpt: For any process that can be measured, it is essential to establish what is the desired future state.
+    For any process that can be measured, it is essential to establish what is the desired future state.
 By agreeing upon, and establishing a goal the measurement of the status quo against that goal is enabled.
 ---
 ## First establish what good looks like